Khaled Nabhan: Background

-Nabhan was born on 23 December 1969 to a Muslim Palestinian family from the central Gaza Strip, and worked as a gardener prior to the war.
+Nabhan was born on 23 December 1969 to a Muslim Palestinian family from the central Gaza Strip and worked as a gardener prior to the start of the Gaza war.
 His granddaughter, Reem, was born on the same date in 2019.
 As the girl's father worked abroad outside of Gaza, Nahban took care of her and the rest of her family.
 He stated that neither he nor anyone in his family were fighters for Hamas or its conflict with Israel.

-Life during the Gaza war
+Gaza war

 During the early stages of the Gaza war, Israel's nascent bombing campaign over the territory was, according to commentator Fawaz Turki, nearly indiscriminate, striking "homes, multistorey residential buildings, schools, hospitals, marketplaces, mosques and all standing infrastructure, densely populated refugee camps."
 With the absence of any civilian air raid shelters, Nabhan and his family; his wife, his daughter Maysa, and his grandchildren Reem and Tariq, resided in their home at the Nuseirat refugee camp.